 This year may be a seminal one for consumer demographics in the UK, as it sees the youngest members of the influential Millennial group turn 18.
 As a result, we may see Millennials begin to overhaul the so-called “grey pound” as the biggest spend demographic in Britain.

 Still, the grey pound (including citizens aged 65 and above) shouldn’t be underestimated.
 This group continues to deliver a higher total spend than Millennials, including a staggering £6.7 billion on clothing alone.
 In theory, this group is also the most affluent in the UK, particularly as the ensuing pensions crisis is only a recent phenomenon.

 With grandparents making up a key part of this demographic, they are clearly well-placed to invest on behalf of children while parents focus on supporting them in the here and now.

 Historically, it was thought that grandparents were quite restricted in terms of how they saved on behalf of children.
-This is no longer the case in 2018, however, with grandparents now able to open a number of accounts and contribute heavily to others.
+This is no longer the case, however, with grandparents now able to open a number of accounts and contribute heavily to others.

 Grandparents can easily open a basic children’s savings account, for example, so long as this is registered in the kid’s name and documentation (including the beneficiaries’ birth certificate) is presented.

 While grandparents cannot officially open a Junior ISA, they can register as the primary contributors and invest up to £9,000 each tax year from 6th April 2020.
 Over 18 years, this adds up to a tax-free lump sum for your grandchild at £162,000 – and that’s before any interest is applied!
 A standard interest rate of 3% means your grandchild would get around £215,000 on their 18th birthday.